-Potato Salad: You can roast or boil potatoes for potato salad, but using a waxy variety will guarantee the potatoes’ firm texture won’t fall apart when you bring the ingredients together.
+Potato Salad: You can roast or boil potatoes for potato salad, but using a waxy variety of potatoes like red bliss or French fingerlings will guarantee the potatoes' firm texture won't fall apart when you bring the ingredients together.
 This recipe is sure to make you appreciate everything the red potato brings to the table!

 Soup: Since waxy potatoes hold their structure well, they stay together when simmered in soup.
 They absorb the cooking liquid well without breaking down, making them perfect for a hearty leek and potato soup.

 Scalloped Potatoes: Waxy potatoes are perfect for scalloped potatoes as the slices hold their shape throughout the cooking process.
 They're rich, they're decadent, and this recipe might become a staple in every holiday meal from here on out!

 Waxy potatoes can become dense and heavy when baked.
 This is perfect for scalloped potatoes or potato casserole, but they won't become fluffy and light, making them less than ideal for use as a traditional baked potato.

 They also have a tendency to become gummy and gluey when mashed, so never use them for mashed potatoes.

 All-purpose potatoes are exactly what they sound like: good for almost every use!
 Yukon Gold, blue, and purple potatoes fall in this category.
 They're semi-starchy, semi-waxy potatoes that bake well, roast well, and boil well.

 When to Use All-Purpose Potatoes

 Roasted Potatoes - These potatoes are simple, celebrating the flavor of potatoes as it cooks with complimentary flavors of rosemary and garlic.
 This recipe uses duck fat, making it particularly decadent, but you can use olive oil, too.